slcarver09/mop-template/README.md

 - Automatically converting times to UTC (helpful for distributed teams)
 - Downloading a formatted PDF ready to share

-No technical knowledge required to use - just fill out the form and download!

 ---

 ## What You Need First

-Before you start, you'll need to install two programs on your computer.
-Don't worry - they're free and safe!
+Before you start, you'll need to install two programs on your computer Node.js and Python.

 ### 1. Install Node.js